 ADO.NET SqlDataAdapter

-ADO.NET SqlDataAdapter in C# with Examples
+ADO.NET SqlDataAdapter Class in C# with Examples

 1. What is ADO.NET SqlDataAdapter?